Gil Hodges: The Boys of Summer

+Hodges ended 1953 with a .302 batting average, finishing fifth in the NL in runs batted in (122) and sixth in home runs (31).
+Against the Yankees in the 1953 Series, Hodges hit .364; he had three hits, including a homer in the 9–5 Game 1 loss.
+However, the Dodgers again lost in six games.
+In 1954, under their new manager Walter Alston, Hodges had the best year of his career with career-highs in batting average with .304, 176 hits, 130 runs batted in, and 42 home runs and again leading the NL in putouts (1,381) and assists (132).
+He also set a still-standing record with 19 sacrifice flies.
+He was second in the league to Ted Kluszewski in home runs and runs batted in (130), fifth in total bases (335), and sixth in slugging (.579) and runs (106), and placed tenth in the Most Valuable Player vote.

-In the 1955 season, Hodges' regular-season production declined to a .289 average, 27 home runs and 102 runs batted in.
+In the 1955 season, Hodges's regular-season production declined to a .289 average, 27 home runs and 102 runs batted in.
 Facing the Yankees in the World Series for the fifth time, he was 1-for-12 in the first three games before coming around.
 In Game 4, Hodges hit a two-run homer in the fourth inning to put Brooklyn ahead, 4–3, and later had a single that drove in a run as they held off the Yankees, 8–5; he also scored the first run in the Dodgers' 5–3 win in Game 5.
 In Game 7, he drove in Campanella with two out in the fourth inning for a 1–0 lead and added a sacrifice fly to score Reese with one out in the sixth inning.
 Johnny Podres scattered eight New York hits, and when Reese threw Elston Howard's grounder to Hodges for the final out, Brooklyn had a 2–0 win and their first World Series title in franchise history and their only championship in Brooklyn.

-In 1956, Hodges had 32 home runs and 87 runs batted in as Brooklyn won the pennant again, and once more met the Yankees in the World Series.
+In 1956, Hodges recorded 32 home runs and 87 runs batted in.
+Brooklyn won the pennant again, and once more met the Yankees in the World Series, but ended up losing in seven games.
 In the third inning of Game 1, he hit a three-run homer to put Brooklyn ahead, 5–2, as they went on to a 6–3 win; he had three hits and four runs batted in during the 13–8 slugfest in Game 2, scoring to give the Dodgers a 7–6 lead in the third and doubling in two runs each in the fourth and fifth innings for an 11–7 lead.
-In Don Larsen's perfect game Hodges struck out, flied to center, and lined to third base, as Brooklyn went on to lose in seven games.
+In Don Larsen's perfect game, Hodges struck out, flied to center, and lined to third base, as Brooklyn went on to lose in seven games.